CCMP Capital

-CCMP Capital is an American private equity investment firm that focuses on leveraged buyout and growth capital transactions.
+CCMP Capital Advisors, LP is an American private equity investment firm that focuses on leveraged buyout and growth capital transactions.
 Formerly known as JP Morgan Partners, the investment professionals of JP Morgan Partners separated from JPMorgan Chase on July 31, 2006.
 CCMP has invested approximately $12 billion in leveraged buyout and growth capital transactions since inception.
 In 2007, CCMP was ranked #17 among the world's largest private equity funds.

 CCMP has 37 employees with offices in New York, London, Hong Kong and Tokyo.
 In 2008, CCMP hired Greg Brenneman as chairman.

 History

 CCMP has been known by several names over the past two decades, founded as Chemical Venture Partners in 1984, to serve as the private equity and venture capital arm of Chemical Bank.

 Following Chemical's acquisition of Chase Manhattan Bank in 1996, Chemical adopted the Chase name and Chemical Venture Partners changed its name to Chase Capital Partners.
 Similarly, following the 2000 acquisition of J.P.
 Morgan & Co. and the formation of JPMorgan Chase, the group changed its name yet again to JP Morgan Partners.
 Over this time, the platform grew through its integration of the private equity organizations of Manufacturers Hanover, Chase Manhattan, Hambrecht & Quist, Robert Fleming & Co., The Beacon Group and J.P.
 Morgan & Co.

 In 2004, JPMorgan Chase completed its acquisition of Bank One which had its own in house private equity investment group, One Equity Partners.
 One Equity, led by Dick Cashin was ultimately designated as the lead private equity platform for JPMorgan Chase at which point JP Morgan Partners formalized plans to spin out of JPMorgan Chase.

 JP Morgan Partners announced the spinout in March 2005 and completed the separation from JPMorgan Chase effective July 31, 2006.
 The new firm adopted the CCMP acronym in reference to its predecessor entities (i.e., Chemical and Chase and JP Morgan Partners).
 In April 2006, JPMorgan Chase completed the sale of a $925 million interest in JP Morgan Partners Global Fund to a consortium of secondary investors.

 The spinout of CCMP came at the same time as the spinouts of private equity groups from other leading investment banks including: Morgan Stanley (Metalmark Capital), Citigroup (Court Square Capital Partners), Deutsche Bank (MidOcean Partners) and Credit Suisse First Boston (Avista Capital Partners, Diamond Castle Holdings).

 In 2007, CCMP completed fundraising for its most recent fund, closing on $3.4 billion in commitments from institutional investors for CCMP Capital Investors II.
 CCMP Capital Investors II, represented the first fund raised by the CCMP team subsequent to its split from JPMorgan Chase and came in slightly below the original $3.5 billion target that CCMP set for the fundraising.

 In February 2014, CCMP sold the pharmaceutical contract research organization Medpace to Cinven for around $900 million.

 In August 2016, CCMP Capital Advisors acquired Badger Sportswear, a Statesville, N.C.-based maker of team uniforms, performance athletic wear and fanwear.